Heat Pump Systems

-Each of these sources capture solar energy throughout the day that can then be utilized and converted into heat energy which is a renewable resource, providing an environmentally friendly way of heating your property.
+Each of these sources capture solar energy throughout the day that can then be utilised and converted into heat energy, providing an environmentally friendly way of heating your property.

 Heat pumps intelligently heat your property, replacing conventional oil and gas boilers, which are typically about 80-90% efficient and all-electric system and can now be found in thousands of homes across the UK.
 This also provides an effective heating solution within many community, commercial, industrial and public buildings, delivering an annual efficiency of between 250-400% in heating and hot water.
 See our commercial heat pump case studies for examples of previous installations from Ecoliving.

 At Ecoliving, we have many years' experience of installing a wide range of brine to water and air to water heat pump systems from leading manufacturers.